Master in Retail Design

 10.7 Strategies in displays

-11 Creative and collaborative processes in retail
+11 Trends and aesthetic languages in retail

 11.1 Market trends